I homeschooled my two boys from elementary to middle school. They then did dual enrollment, online classes, homeschool, and a NAUMS school.

 - Math Test

-It is a very consistant curriculum all the way through High School.
+It is a very consistent curriculum all the way through high school.

 High School Math